Ishmam156/Discord-TicTacToeBot/README.md

 # TicTacToe Discord Bot

 A simple text based BOT that allows users to play a tic tac toe game against an AI.
-The AI is built to solve the board using the minimax algorithm and should make it impossible to win against the AI
+The AI is built to solve the board using the minimax algorithm and should make it impossible to win against the AI.

 ## Add to your server